hpe-storage/scod/docs/partners/rancher_labs/index.md

 ### HPE CSI Driver for Kubernetes

 The HPE CSI Driver is part of the official Helm v3 library in Rancher.
 The CSI driver is deployed on managed Kubernetes clusters like any ordinary "App" in Rancher.
 You may use either the [Rancher CLI](https://rancher.com/docs/rancher/v2.x/en/cli/) or the web UI to deploy the CSI driver.

+!!! note
+    In Rancher 2.5 an "Apps & Marketplace" component was introduced in the new "Cluster Explorer" interface.
+This is the new interface moving forward.
+Upcoming releases of the HPE CSI Driver for Kubernetes will only support installation via "Cluster Explorer".

 #### Rancher CLI install